Music

 For advice and information, please email info@vinehilltrust.uk

-The Vinehill Trust also funds several major legacy programmes, including the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme and the National Schools Singing Programme.
+In addition to its regular grant-giving, the Vinehill Trust funds several major legacy programmes, including the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme and the National Schools Singing Programme.